maelillien/cuny-projects/README.md

 [nyc-treehealth-app](https://mi-tree-health.herokuapp.com/) - A Dash app evaluating the health of tree species using data from the NYC street tree census.

-[us-mortality-app](https://maelillien.shinyapps.io/StateCrudeMortality/) - An RShiny app exploring the crude mortality of US states by health conditions.
+[us-mortality-app](https://maelillien.shinyapps.io/StateCrudeMortality/) - An RShiny app exploring the crude mortality in US states by health conditions.

-[us-company-distribution](https://rpubs.com/maelillien/data608hw1) - A simple exploration of companies in NY state with ggplot minimalist visualizations mindful of design principles.
+[us-company-distribution](https://rpubs.com/maelillien/data608hw1) - An exploration of companies in NY state with ggplot minimalist visualizations mindful of design principles.

 #### Machine Learning, Network Analysis, Natural Language Processing